vectordotdev/timber-ruby/README.md

 **Ruby logging is broken:** First, Ruby logs are noisy, unparesable, and in the context of multiple servers and processes, unreadable.
 Second, current logging systems are clunky, hard to use, and built for ops engineers.

 This is why we built Timber.
 It's a different approach to Ruby logging.
 It integrates directly with your app to capture rich context and metadata without changing your logs.
-And it pairs with [a console designed specifically for developers](#the-timber-console), making it easy to [search, use, and _read_](#use-your-logs-to-get-things-done) your logs so you can [get things done](#use-your-logs-to-get-things-done).
+And it pairs with [a console designed specifically for Ruby developers](#the-timber-console), making it easy to [search, use, and _read_](#use-your-logs-to-get-things-done) your logs so you can [get things done](#use-your-logs-to-get-things-done).

 1. [**Easy setup** - `bundle exec timber install`](#installation)
 2. [**Powerful logging**](#usage)